AI Agent Instructions

 Route Convention

-All server endpoints live under/api/ by default.
+All server endpoints live under /api/ by default.
 Entity routes follow REST conventions:

-/api/billing/invoices.
+Domains add a prefix: /api/billing/invoices.
 Customizable via apiPrefix in createServer().
 See API Prefix.

 Entities (Server)